Director of Internet Solutions, Blackbaud

 His thirty plus years of professional experience include all facets of managing information services and high technology businesses, including general management with P&L responsibility, operations, product management, sales, marketing, customer service, human resources management, technical consulting, manufacturing, and both software and hardware development.

 In 2007, the editors of eWEEK, CIO Insight and Baseline selected Mr. Happ as one of the Top 100 Most Influential People in IT and one of the Top 100 CIOs.
 In 2008, the Center for Digital Strategies at the Tuck Business School at Dartmouth appointed Mr. Happ as Executive Fellow and first CIO in residence for the spring term.
 In 2010, the Nonprofit Technology Network (NTEN) honored Mr. Happ with a Lifetime Achievement Award for technology leadership in the nonprofit community.
 This year he was also selected to be a Practitioner in Residence at the Rockefeller Foundation's Bellagio Center for fall, 2011.
-First term runs through 2013.
+Second term runs through Spring 2016.

 Steve MacLaughlin is the Director of the Idea Lab at and has spent more than 15 years building successful online initiatives with for-profit and nonprofit organizations across the world.
 He is a frequent speaker on key trends in fundraising and supporter engagement at events throughout the nonprofit sector.
 Steve has been featured as a fundraising and nonprofit expert in The New York Times, The Washington Post, The Chronicle of Philanthropy, USA Today, Bloomberg, and on NPR.
 He is a frequent blogger, published author of a chapter in the book People to People Fundraising: Social Networking and Web 2.0 for Charities, and is a co-editor of the book Internet Management for Nonprofits: Strategies, Tools & Trade Secrets.
 Steve earned both his undergraduate degree and a Master of Science degree in Interactive Media from Indiana University.
-Second term runs through 2014.
+Second term runs through Spring 2015.

 Jody Mahoney, Vice President of Business Development and Strategic Partnerships at the Anita Borg Institute for Women and Technology, is responsible for the sustainability of ABI.
 Her expertise includes the emergence of social capital markets on behalf of nonprofits and nongovernmental organizations, fund development for social enterprises, and developing nonprofit, NGO and corporate global partnerships.
 Prior to joining the Anita Borg Institute for Women and Technology, Jody was Senior Director of International Development at TechSoup Global, a social enterprise based in San Francisco where she was instrumental in developing the corporate, nonprofit and NGO partnerships needed for international expansion.
 Prior to TechSoup Global, she held varied business development, partnership recruitment and sales management positions for technology companies.
 Jody holds a Bachelor in Fine Arts from Antioch College and Master in Fine Arts from Warren Wilson College, and is currently evaluating a Master's Program in International Development.
-First term runs through 2013.
+Second term runs through Spring 2016.

 Nancy E. Schwartz helps nonprofits succeed through effective marketing and communications as the publisher of the Getting Attention blog and e-newsletter (www.gettingattention.org), and as President of New York City-based Nancy Schwartz & Company (NS&C).
 Nancy and her team at NS&C provide marketing planning and implementation services to organizations as varied as the Corporation for Supportive Housing, Robert Wood Johnson Foundation, National Association of Mothers' Centers (NAMC), The New York Botanical Garden and the National Campaign for the Prevention of Teenage Pregnancy.